Recurring Boils - how can I break the cycle?

 Poultices of ground linseed or ground fenugreek seeds mixed with boiling water have been traditionally used to draw a boil to a head.

-I have treated boils with homoeopathic silica 30c which will drive a boil out to the surface and heal up beautifully afterwards.
+I have treated boils with homoeopathic remedies which can drive a boil out to the surface and heal up beautifully afterwards.
 I would recommend that you see a homoeopath for supervision in this circumstance.
+Ask Natural Ange